erichlf/devcontainer-cli.nvim/README.md

-# Devcontainer CLI (Nvim Plugin)
+# Devcontainer CLI (NVIM Plugin)

-Develop your next Repo in a Devcontainer using Nvim thanks to the [Devconatiner CLI](https://github.com/devcontainers/cli) and this plugin
+Develop your next Repo in a Devcontainer using *nvim* thanks to the [Devconatiner CLI](https://github.com/devcontainers/cli) and this plugin
 ![](doc/gifs/nvim_devcontainer_cli-description.gif)